NickPyae/oh-integration/open-horizon-integration/hub/05-view-device-data.md

-# View the Device Data
+# View the Device Data on Agent VM

 Now that EdgeX Foundry (EXF) is running on your Edge Node and the [Random Integer Device Service](https://docs.edgexfoundry.org/1.2/examples/Ch-ExamplesRandomDeviceService/) is posting a simple random event message every five seconds, let's explore ways to view that data.
 We'll then modify the interval and range of values and see it change in reponse.